 Anonymised cases in which the WPO has made a whistleblowing report suspicious corrupt behaviour by a senior employee of a state institution.
 According to them, he had taken bribes to carry out fictitious inspections on activities requiring a government certificate.
 At the same time, the port received and the case is being investigated by the National Crime Agency.
-At the time of writing this Annual Report, charges have been
+At the time of writing this Annual Report, charges have been suspicious corrupt behavi.

-A group of whistless suspicious corrupt behavior.
+A group of whistleb.

-According to them, he had takes on activities requiring a government employee was allegedly using a motor vehical ny being inspected.
+According to them, he had take. on activities requiring a government employee was allegedly using a motor vehic ny being inspected.

-The WPO has filed a criminal complaint based on the whist port received and the case is being investigated by the National Agency.
-At the time of writing this Annual Report, charges have been brought against a number of individuals for both bribery and bribe-taking with the production of the Public Procurement Office
+The WPO has filed a criminal complaint based on the whist. port received and the case is being investigated by the National Agency.
+At the time of writing this Annual Report, charges have been brought against a number of individuals for both bribery and bribe-taking humanimum.

+Whistleblowing report to the Public Procurement Office

-"roached the WPO with information about a municipy ment of wifi.
-The municipality had signed a contract of the procurement was in the pro Case 2 - Which it's suspicious procurement.
+"roached the WPO with information about a municipate of wifi.
+The municipality had signed a contract, but had nother inspector advised the municipate of the procurement was a manual force the procur Case 2 - Which it is suspicious procurement.